 As County Commissioner, Laydon seeks to collaborate with everyone in Douglas County – citizens, the press, business leaders, civic servants and nonprofits – to deliver good things for the community.
 He has an open-door policy and invites the opportunity to connect with all constituents and collaborators.

 Additionally, Commissioner Laydon shares in the Board’s responsibility for the County’s presence on the Chatfield Basin Watershed Authority, Denver South Economic Development Partnership, Denver Regional Council of Governments, Metro Area County Commissioners, Partnership of Douglas County Governments and Mile High Flood District (formerly Urban Drainage and Flood Control District.

 Laydon also serves on the Colorado Counties, Inc. (CCI) subcommittees on Health and Human Services, Land Use and Natural Resources, Taxation & Finance, and Tourism and Economic Development.
-In March 2019 he was appointed to serve on the National Association of Counties Transportation Policy Steering Committee and the Colorado Association of Local Public Health Officials Public Health Transformation Steering Committee.
+In spring 2019 he was appointed to serve on both the National Association of Counties Transportation Policy Steering Committee and the Colorado Association of Local Public Health Officials Public Health Transformation Steering Committee.
 In addition, he is a member of the Douglas County Mental Health Initiative Workgroup for Development of Programs and Interventions, and the Sky Ridge Community Council.

 Prior to being elected as County Commissioner, Laydon served as a Douglas County Planning Commissioner for two terms, and as the Douglas County Republican Party’s first vice-chairman and treasurer.
 A graduate of the Leadership Program of the Rockies, Laydon has been involved in philanthropy and civic service his entire life.
 He sits on the board of many local nonprofits, was an officer and member of Denver Active 20-30 and the Metro Denver Board of Christian Legal Society.

 A 15-year land use and business attorney, Laydon has most recently been a senior partner at Coan, Payton & Payne, LLC.
 He is a member of the Denver Bar Association, the Colorado Bar Association, and the American Bar Association.

 Laydon is a proud fifth-generation Coloradan and graduate of Colorado State University and the University of Colorado School of Law.
 Laydon and his wife reside in Lone Tree with their three children.
 The family attends and are members of Cherry Hills Community Church.